irsbugs/guest-account-cleaner/README.md

 ## Adding the Account Cleaning Capability.

 * Log into the Guest account.
 * Use the Firefox web-browser to connect to this github repository.
-I.e.
+I.e. https://github.com/irsbugs/guest-account-cleaner
+* Click on the python file *guest_account_cleaner*
+* Click on the *Raw" icon.
+* With the web-browser now displaying teh contents of the file, on the Main Menu bar, click on File --> Save Page As.
+* When prompted for a location to save the file select the *home* folder of the guest account.
+* Before saving the file, place a dot at the beginning of the file name.
+E.g. .guest_account_cleaner.
+* Click on **Save**.